 The expansion brings the busy outdoor centre to just over 500,000 square feet of retail space, which opened in August of 2013 and has been adding new retailers ever since.
 The expansion was made possible by adding a wing on the north side of the centre.
-In December of 2017 in anticipation of the expansion, the centre opened a five-level parking garage that features red light/green light technology so that motorists can find spaces with relative ease.
+In December of 2017 in anticipation of the expansion, the centre opened a five-level parking garage with the best garage trench drain system that features red light/green light technology so that motorists can find spaces with relative ease

 About 40 retailers have been added to Toronto Premium Outlets with the new expansion, which includes a mix of fashion/accessory as well as fast-casual food offerings.
 There are also family-friendly amenities as well as a new guest services centre with pedway access to the multi-level parking facility, as well as new high-speed WiFi.